 • It is expected that hospitality outlets will provide takeaway drinks and visitors are encouraged to bring a reusable cup if they want to take advantage of takeaway drinks.

-• Visitors are encouraged to access the map of the installations online, but printed maps will be available, which are printed on recycled paper.
+• Visitors are encouraged to access the map of the installations online, but printed maps will be available, which are printed by Hobs Bristol using FSC paper socks, approved by the Forestry Commission.
+Click here to view Hobs Bristol’s certificate of reforestation.

 Thank you for taking the time to read our Environmental Policy, we are progressing our work in this field in line with our ‘Vision: 2025 pledge’ which pledges that all future events commit to significantly reducing our climate impact by 2025.